TsienJin/SC1015-Project/README.md

 # Data cleaning and preparation

-## Cleaning `Human Stress Detection in and through sleep` Dataset

 We first converted the column of "Body temperature" in the Dataset "Human Stress Detection in and through Sleep" ***from farenheit, to celsius***, so that it is easier for users to understand and input their data.

 <img title="" src="https://i.imgur.com/xkq3Npp.png" alt="Converting farenheight to celsius." data-align="center" width="392">

-- Since the first dataset, "Human Stress Detection in and through Sleep", have ***5 stress levels***, namely, ***0 - low/normal, 1 – medium low, 2 - medium, 3 - medium high, 4 - high***.
+Since the first dataset, "Human Stress Detection in and through Sleep", have ***5 stress levels***.

+- 0 - low/normal

+- 1 – medium low,

+- 2 - medium

+- 3 - medium high

+- 4 - high

-- On the other hand, for the dataset, "Stress Analysis", have ***4 stress levels***, namely, ***0 - no , 1 - mild, 2 - moderate, 3 - severe***.
+On the other hand, for the dataset, "Stress Analysis", have ***4 stress levels***.

+- 0 - no

+- 1 - mild

+- 2 - moderate

+- 3 - severe

-- Thus, by suitability, we relabelled the stress levels of the dataset "Human Stress Detection in and through Sleep" from 5 levels of stress to 4 levels of stress, so as to be able to compare with the "Stress Analysis" dataset.
+Thus, by suitability, we relabelled the stress levels of the dataset "Human Stress Detection in and through Sleep" from 5 levels of stress to 4 levels of stress, so as to be able to compare with the "Stress Analysis" dataset.
 For the dataset "Human Stress Detection in and through Sleep", We re-categorised:

 - 0 - low/normal --> 0 - no
 - 1 - medium low --> 1 - mild
 - 2 - medium, 3 - medium high --> 2 - moderate
 - 4 - high --> 3 - severe

 - Both above are done in ("Human Stress Detection in and through Sleep" EDA.ipynb)
 - We also labeled the "Stress Analysis" dataset, from text to numeric values (in ML/Classification.ipynb)
   - "No": 0